vinodrajendran001/mitosis_detection/README.md

 ### NN Architectures

 #### UNet

 U-Net architecture follows an encode-decode cascade structure, where the encoder gradually compresses information into lower-dimnesional representation.
 Then the decoder this information back to the original image dimension.
-Owing to this, the architecture gets an oberall U-shape which leads to the name U-Net.
+Owing to this, the architecture gets an overall U-shape which leads to the name U-Net.

 ![alt text](https://github.com/hayashimasa/UNet-PyTorch/blob/main/graphs/unet_architecture.png?raw=true)